tateisu/mastodonInboxFilter/README.md

 ====
 # README(English)

+## What is this
-- This is an SPAM filter for Mastodon inbox.
+- This is a HTTP(s) reverse proxy server works as SPAM filter for Mastodon inbox.
 - No need to modify Mastodon's source code and setting.

 ## How it works